Tips to Stay Bed Bug Free When Traveling

 While this pest problem could happen anywhere, you may want to question staying in that space at all.
 Ask for a refund and make sure they know that you understand your rights.

-Hotels have a duty of care for their patrons.
+Hotels have a duty of care for their patrons, and have a duty to keep their rooms bed bug free.
 Do not let them talk you in circles about it.

 6. Look Through Your Luggage

 Even if you did not notice anything off, check your luggage when you arrive back home.
 Look through it outside, before stepping foot in your home.

 Even in a clean hotel, a little pest could crawl from a dirty suitcase from down the hall.
 Shake out each item of clothing individually and check through all pockets on your bag.

 If you do find a bug, seal all of its contents in a bag.
 Leave it outside for a couple of days if possible.